Digital Realty Trust, Inc. (DLR) Updates FY17 Earnings Guidance

-Digital Realty Trust, Inc. (NYSE:DLR) updated its FY17 earnings guidance on Thursday.
+Digital Realty Trust, Inc. (NYSE:DLR) issued an update on its FY17 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $5.95-6.10 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $6.00.

-Several equities analysts have commented on the company.
-Deutsche Bank AG reaffirmed a hold rating and issued a $109.00 price target (up previously from $105.00) on shares of Digital Realty Trust in a report on Friday.
-Stifel Nicolaus reaffirmed a hold rating on shares of Digital Realty Trust in a report on Tuesday.
-Jefferies Group LLC cut their price target on Digital Realty Trust from $106.00 to $105.00 and set a hold rating for the company in a report on Friday, February 17th.
-Macquarie reaffirmed a neutral rating and issued a $105.00 price target on shares of Digital Realty Trust in a report on Thursday, April 6th.
-Finally, Barclays PLC reaffirmed an overweight rating and issued a $123.00 price target (up previously from $120.00) on shares of Digital Realty Trust in a report on Wednesday, April 19th.
-Six research analysts have rated the stock with a hold rating and eleven have given a buy rating to the company’s stock.
-The company presently has an average rating of Buy and a consensus price target of $111.23.

-Digital Realty Trust (NYSE:DLR) last issued its quarterly earnings data on Thursday, April 27th.
-The real estate investment trust reported $1.50 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.47 by $0.03.
+Digital Realty Trust (NYSE:DLR) last released its earnings results on Thursday, April 27th.
+The real estate investment trust reported $1.50 earnings per share for the quarter, topping the consensus estimate of $1.47 by $0.03.
 Digital Realty Trust had a return on equity of 9.81% and a net margin of 15.25%.
-The company earned $550.60 million during the quarter, compared to analysts’ expectations of $552.59 million.
-During the same quarter in the previous year, the company posted $1.42 earnings per share.
-The business’s revenue was up 9.2% on a year-over-year basis.
-Analysts predict that Digital Realty Trust, Inc. will post $1.60 EPS for the current fiscal year.
+The business earned $550.60 million during the quarter, compared to the consensus estimate of $552.59 million.
+During the same period last year, the company earned $1.42 earnings per share.
+The business’s revenue for the quarter was up 9.2% compared to the same quarter last year.
+On average, equities analysts expect that Digital Realty Trust, Inc. will post $1.60 EPS for the current year.

-The company also recently disclosed a quarterly dividend, which was paid on Friday, March 31st.
-Stockholders of record on Wednesday, March 15th were issued a dividend of $0.93 per share.
-This represents a $3.72 dividend on an annualized basis and a dividend yield of 3.24%.
-The ex-dividend date of this dividend was Monday, March 13th.
-This is a boost from Digital Realty Trust’s previous quarterly dividend of $0.88.
-Digital Realty Trust’s payout ratio is currently 246.15%.
+The firm also recently announced a quarterly dividend, which was paid on Friday, March 31st.
+Stockholders of record on Wednesday, March 15th were given a dividend of $0.93 per share.
+This represents a $3.72 annualized dividend and a dividend yield of 3.24%.
+This is an increase from Digital Realty Trust’s previous quarterly dividend of $0.88.
+The ex-dividend date was Monday, March 13th.
+Digital Realty Trust’s dividend payout ratio (DPR) is 246.15%.

+DLR has been the subject of several research analyst reports.
+Macquarie reiterated a neutral rating and set a $105.00 target price on shares of Digital Realty Trust in a research report on Thursday, April 6th.
+Deutsche Bank AG restated a hold rating and issued a $106.00 price objective (down from $108.00) on shares of Digital Realty Trust in a report on Monday, January 9th.
+Barclays PLC restated an overweight rating and issued a $123.00 price objective (up from $120.00) on shares of Digital Realty Trust in a report on Wednesday, April 19th.
+Jefferies Group LLC decreased their price objective on Digital Realty Trust from $106.00 to $105.00 and set a hold rating for the company in a report on Friday, February 17th.
+Finally, Stifel Nicolaus restated a hold rating on shares of Digital Realty Trust in a report on Tuesday.
+Six analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the company’s stock.
+Digital Realty Trust presently has an average rating of Buy and an average price target of $111.23.

-In other news, SVP Joshua A. Mills sold 4,217 shares of the business’s stock in a transaction that occurred on Wednesday, April 5th.
-The stock was sold at an average price of $107.00, for a total transaction of $451,219.00.
-Following the completion of the sale, the senior vice president now owns 8,383 shares in the company, valued at $896,981.
-The sale was disclosed in a filing with the SEC, which is available at this hyperlink.
-Also, SVP Joshua A. Mills sold 4,189 shares of the business’s stock in a transaction that occurred on Thursday, April 13th.
+In related news, SVP Joshua A. Mills sold 4,189 shares of the company’s stock in a transaction that occurred on Thursday, April 13th.
 The stock was sold at an average price of $110.00, for a total value of $460,790.00.
-Following the sale, the senior vice president now owns 4,286 shares of the company’s stock, valued at approximately $471,460.
+Following the sale, the senior vice president now owns 4,286 shares in the company, valued at $471,460.
+The sale was disclosed in a legal filing with the SEC, which is available through this link.
+Also, SVP Joshua A. Mills sold 4,217 shares of the company’s stock in a transaction that occurred on Wednesday, April 5th.
+The shares were sold at an average price of $107.00, for a total value of $451,219.00.
+Following the completion of the sale, the senior vice president now owns 8,383 shares in the company, valued at approximately $896,981.
 The disclosure for this sale can be found here.
-Insiders own 0.29% of the company’s stock.
+0.29% of the stock is owned by corporate insiders.

-COPYRIGHT VIOLATION NOTICE: This piece of content was originally posted by Chaffey Breeze and is the sole property of of Chaffey Breeze.
-If you are reading this piece of content on another domain, it was stolen and republished in violation of United States & international trademark & copyright law.
-The legal version of this piece of content can be read at https://www.chaffeybreeze.com/2017/04/28/digital-realty-trust-inc-dlr-updates-fy17-earnings-guidance.html.

 Digital Realty Trust Company Profile